 - The negative emotions you’re feeling are clues to greater success and happiness.

-- The inner conflict is creative tension, compelling you to your highest good.
+- The inner conflict is creative tension, compelling you to your highest good and to align with important values.

-Situation #1: Your business is thriving but you’re worried you’re not a good mom because you’re working too much.
+Your business is thriving but you’re worried you’re working too much and not spending enough time with your spouse and children.

 What’s the value rising to support you?
-Love of your children.
+Love of your spouse and children; commitment to quality relationships.

 What knowledge or skill is needed to regain confidence and peace?
-Better boundary setting for a hectic schedule, and reframing negative self-talk.
+Better boundary setting in your work life, and reframing negative self-talk.
 Perhaps more nurturing self-care.

 What is the creative tension forging?
 You are being urged to update your behaviors to the greater demands of an expanding business and the changing needs of a growing family.

 What’s the value rising to support you?
-Celebration and validation of your discipline and success.
-(Maybe you’re treating yourself for all your hard work!)
+Celebration and validation of your previous discipline and success.
+(Maybe you’re treating yourself for all your hard work!
+Or maybe you've been pushing yourself too hard.)

-What’s the need driving the doubt?
-A need for comfort; perhaps more R&R.
+What’s the need driving the relapse and doubt?
+A need for comfort; perhaps more R&R. Greater balance in your life.

 What knowledge or skill is needed to regain confidence and peace?
-Impulse control and increased delayed gratification; keeping yourself encouraged; celebrating yourself in a healthy way; acceptance that rest is as important as exertion.
+Impulse control and increased delayed gratification; keeping yourself encouraged; celebrating yourself in a healthy way; accepting that recovery and rest are as important as exertion.